 According to Olson, parents can come to agreements with their mediator and file a pro-se motion to file a joint agreement and get it signed by a judge — no lawyers.
 Experts agree the mediation or collaborative divorce — two alternative options to the standard litigation — are not only faster and more cost-effective, but yield a happier relationship when the divorce is finalized.

 Want to Move Things Faster?
 Get Your Finances in Order

 Pro tip: don’t play dumb and try to hide money during divorce settlements.
 That’s an awful (and illegal) idea — and just opens you up to more than you probably bargained for.
 Couples who muddy the waters with undisclosed finances and alimony claims often end up spending more than anticipated in lawyer fees.

 Olson says she recently worked with a couple who spent somewhere between $30,000 and $60,000 in lawyer fees while trying find out how much money the other had and it created an intense conflict.
 “They finally realized that could’ve bought two cars with the money they spent trying to get money from the other before coming to a compromise with a mediator and finding a less costly way more amicable, solution-oriented, and child-focused way that met the needs of their family and made sure that their children have the necessities to grow up healthy and happy,” Olson says.

-It often takes a judge between six weeks and 12 months to sign the official divorce papers once you and your spouse come to agreements and files them.
-Courts across the country are plagued with the burden of having way too many family law cases to sort through in a timely fashion — and when you tops that off with municipal judicial systems being understaffed and underfunded, you’ve got yourself a waiting game.
-And since that six weeks to 12 months that it will take your judge to sign your papers is largely out of your hands, what leads up to this is the crux of what can create a divorce that seems to last forever — or really just two years too long.
+It often takes a judge between six weeks and 12 months to sign the official divorce papers once you and your spouse come to agreements and file them.
+Courts across the country are plagued with the burden of having way too many family law cases to sort through in a timely fashion — and when you top that off with municipal judicial systems being understaffed and underfunded, you’ve got yourself a waiting game.
+And since that six weeks to 12 months that it will take your judge to sign your papers is largely out of your hands, what leads up to this is the crux of what can create a divorce that seems to last forever.